 The life of a playwright is tough.
 It's not easy as some people seem to think.
 You work hard writing plays and nobody puts them on.
-You take up other lines of work to make a living - I became an actor - and people don't hire you.
-So you just spend your days doing the errands of your trade.
+You take up other lines of work to try to make a living.
+I became an actor and people don't hire you.
+So, you just spend your days doing the errands of your trade.

 See more »

 MY DINNER WITH ANDRE is one of the greatest movies of all time because it works on a seemingly infinite number of levels.
 Yet at the same time it is one of the biggest failures in film because it only succeeds in connecting to the most insightful of its audience.
 The resulting paradox only serves to prove the film's lesson to be true.
 Brilliant!

 This is either a movie you will turn off after fifteen minutes, or it is a movie you will watch over and over again to pick up all the things you missed in previous screenings.
 The former will be bored and lost by the endless, meaningless talk.
 The latter will find gold in every word, and veins left to be mined time after time.

 In simple terms, the question is understood "If life is a stage, are you going to be an actor, a director, or a playwright?"
 It is the viewer's choice.
 Wally is a struggling playwright who has fallen back on acting.
 Andre is a former actor and director who has left the theatre entirely.
 Wally and Andre meet for dinner, and Andre recounts his experiences since leaving the theatre.